dendrograms/astrodendro/docs/catalog.rst

   :func:`~astrodendro.analysis.ppv_catalog` functions, as well as for the ``flux`` attribute of the :class:`~astrodendro.analysis.PPStatistic` and :class:`~astrodendro.analysis.PPVStatistic` classes.
+  Note: if ``data_unit`` is given as ``K``, it is interpreted as units of main beam brightness temperature, following the conventions in the astropy `Brightness Temperature / Flux Density equivalency <http://docs.astropy.org/en/stable/units/equivalencies.html#brightness-temperature-flux-density-equivalency>`_ .

 * ``spatial_scale`` is **required** if the data are in units of surface brightness (e.g. ``MJy/sr`` or ``Jy/beam``) so as to be able to convert the